 In a studio all singers respond to the music laid down first – the correct key playing a not inconsiderable role here !

 The book sought to detail some of the most controversial works of art the UK has ever witnessed and the reactions to them.

-The disc had the same remit but with auditory expression to enhance the message.
+The audio project, then, had the same remit but with auditory expression to enhance the message.

 On the front there is a photo of a row of terraced houses but one with a shark ( head first ) embedded in its roof, hence the track Shark in my Roof…..more of that later.

 On the rear is a photo of the Angel of the North, by an artist whose media fame grows daily.

 Inside is a photo of Cosey Fanny Tutti, giving a lecture in Cardiff (!) about her earlier experiences in Porn – delightful.

 The other inner photo is of the Polaris submarine, made entirely of tyres, before the arsonist got to it, that is.
 Mind you, the sub got the last laugh, coz the arsonist/protester died in the flames !

 And so, to the musicality that is 14 minutes of pleasure/ torture/ art.